quentin6440/42sidenotes/GeluleCcourse.md

-gcc has a few steps to create an executable
+gcc has a few steps to create an executable from a source file :

 1-/